SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 </dependency>
 ```
 - Note: After you've changed the Maven settings, don't forget to update your Eclipse project (`Alt+F5`)!
+- Note: It suffices to add the direct dependency on the SAP Java Container Security library, because the library itself depends on the Spring Security libraries and the indirect dependency on the Spring Security framework will be resolved automatically.

 ## Step 2: Configure Spring Security